F.A.Q.

 What type of mulch do you recommend using?

 We recommend using pine straw or pine bark mulch.
 Most plants native to North Florida have evolved with pines trees, making this a great choice!
+See our Resources page for suggestions on where to source your mulch.

 What is your stance on using pesticides and herbicides?